 Regulation of Toxic Wastes

 Because this waste is hazardous waste, it is regulated under the RCRA, which is administered either at the federal or state level.
 Businesses should be aware that most states are authorized to implement RCRA, but they are also free to make their own more restrictive laws.
-If you are handling the toxic waste disposal yourself or contracting with a waste management company, managers should be aware that the laws frequently differ between states, and waste generators are responsible for their waste from cradle to grave.
+If you are handling the toxic waste disposal yourself or contracting with a management company for toxic waste disposal services, managers should be aware that the laws frequently differ between states, and waste generators are responsible for their waste from cradle to grave.

 Toxic Substances Control Act

 Toxic waste is further regulated by the Toxic Substances Control Act (TSCA), which is intended to regulate toxic wastes with specific substances, such as “polychlorinated biphenyls (PCBs), asbestos, radon, and lead-based paint.”
 Under the TCSA, the EPA is granted the authority to “require reporting, record-keeping and testing requirements, and restrictions relating to chemical substances and/or mixtures.”

 There are some substances that are usually excluded from TSCA, such as food, cosmetics, and pesticides.
 These and other substances may have their own governing body separate from those legislating hazardous waste disposal.

 If your business has toxic waste and you are looking for a waste management company that specializes in toxic waste disposal services, contact Clean Management.
 We offer fast and free quotes, and you can rest assured that we will execute your toxic waste removal in a regulation-compliant manner.